-Acid Stained Concrete Scoring Patterns
+Acid-Stained Concrete Scoring Patterns

-Stained concrete floors look best either without decorative concrete scoring altogether or with large simple patterns that do not draw attention away from the marbling effects of the acid staining.
-Below are some of the most popular acid stained concrete floor patterns.
-The sawcut lines are generally scored at a width of 1/8" and depth of 1/4", but they can be cut up to 3/8" in width for a more dramatic effect, and they may be cut deeper to maintain color separation during the concrete staining process.
-Decorative concrete cuts look best unfilled, where they provide a subtle, shadowed effect, but they can be filled with colored tile grout for visual accenting.
+Acid-stained concrete floors look best either without decorative concrete scoring altogether or with basic, large, repeating patterns that do not draw attention away from the natural marbling effects of the acid-stain.
+At the bottom of this page are some of the most common acid-stained concrete scoring patterns.
+The saw-cut lines patterns are generally "scored" at a width of about 1/8" and depth of 1/4", but cuts can be made as wide as 3/8" for a more distinct effect and can be cut deeper, for example, to more easily maintain color separation during the staining process when using multiple colors.
+Acid-stained concrete scoring patterns may be done on an existing concrete floor or decorative concrete (cement) overlay.

 Decorative saw-cuts often look best unfilled, in which case they provide a subtle, shadowed effect on the concrete floor, but saw-cuts may be filled with colored polyurea joint filler or cementitious tile grout for more visual accenting.
 Using multiple colors of acid stain on a concrete floor with a saw-cut pattern, and separating these colors at the decorative cuts, is a great way of enhancing a floor's artistic and visual impact.
 For example, 12"-18" borders are normally done in a contrasting or complementary color, as are the double lines and corners of grid patterns.
 Color separation with basic, large patterns, such as 4'-6' square or rectangular tiles, is less common because it results in what can be seen as a "checkerboard effect", if used over the entire pattern.
 Staining a random large tile here or there, though, with a different color is something that can be done for more basic accenting purposes.